EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 A. No we cannot for several reasons including a potential conflict of interests.
 But we can sometimes verify the condition with a circuit analyzer and recommend several quality contractors in the area who can look at your wiring, but ONLY for commercial clients.

-A. That is still a matter of opinion and controversy except in the cases of possible interference with biomedical implants.
+A. Assuming that the term “elevated EMF” refers to levels that are substantially above what is typically found in a given environment (residence, office, industrial facilty) as opposed to a specific number is still a matter of opinion and controversy except in the cases of possible interference with biomedical implants.

 ScanTech does not dispense any medical advice, but will instead provide survey information and resources for the client to make their own determination by comparing the readings to what is typically found in a home in that area.